 Example: Mother and Father have divorced, and share legal custody of Child, while Mother is given physical custody of Child.
 This usually means that Mother and Father share equally in making important decisions concerning Child's upbringing, but Child lives with Mother for the majority of the time.
 As in most cases where one parent is awarded physical custody, Father is given visitation rights as the non-custodial parent -- entitling him to exclusive time with Child every other weekend, on alternating major holidays, and for four consecutive weeks over Child's summer vacation.

-Get Free Legal Help with a Child Custody Dispute
+Get a Free Child Custody Dispute Case Review

 Physical custody -- where a child lives and whether it is split between the parents -- is always a difficult and emotionally challenging determination.
 An experienced attorney will know how to work with the court to get the best possible outcome for your child.
 Get started today with a free review of your custody case by a family law attorney.